fabaff/shop/docs/development.rst

 Web server
 ----------
 Instead of `Apache`_ the project is running on `Lighttpd`_.
-The reasons are that Lighttpd provides fast setup, easy configuration, and better performance.
+The reasons are that Lighttpd provides faster setup, easier configuration, and better performance.
 Lighttpd is running with `FastCGI`_.

 The path of the web server is ``/var/www/lighttpd/`` and the SELinux configuration are still defaults.

+The web server is running in SSL-only mode and the certificate is generated during the server setup.

 .. _Apache: http://apache.org/
 .. _Lighttpd: http://www.lighttpd.net/